-On November 10, we opened our third Ronald McDonald House on the campus of Cardon Children’s Medical Center in Mesa, AZ, with 16 rooms (including four apartments), kitchen and dining room, laundry facilities and a playground.
+On November 10, we opened our third Ronald McDonald House on the campus of Banner Children’s at Desert in Mesa, Arizona, with 16 rooms (including four apartments), kitchen and dining room, laundry facilities and a playground.

 We modified our name to become Ronald McDonald House Charities of Central and Northern Arizona to better reflect the geographic area that we primarily serve.

 There could be no more fitting way to honor a man who has been generous, kind and supportive to literally thousands of people.
-His honorable treatment of those around him is well-known throughout Phoenix, and his kind, unassuming manner brings love and respect from all who knew Gus.
+His honorable treatment of those around him is well-known throughout the Valley, and his kind, unassuming manner brings love and respect from all who knew Gus.